North Terrace, Adelaide

 North Terrace, looking east from the tram stop adjacent to the City West campus of the University of South Australia.

 North Terrace is one of the four terraces that bound the central business and residential district of Adelaide, the capital city of South Australia.
 It runs east–west along the northern edge of "the square mile".
-The western end continues on to Port Road and the eastern end continues across the Adelaide Parklands as Botanic Road.
+The western end continues on to Port Road and the eastern end continues across the Adelaide Park Lands as Botanic Road.

 North side of North Terrace

-Theoretically, the northern side of North Terrace is part of the Adelaide Parklands.
+Theoretically, the northern side of North Terrace is part of the Adelaide Park Lands.
 However, much of the space between North Terrace and the River Torrens is occupied by cultural institutions and other public buildings.
 Starting from West Terrace and travelling east, these buildings include: